Sharon Lia Robinson

 I have also donated to Radcliffe a copy of Esalen Journey (1986-1987), the journal I wrote during my four month stay at Esalen Institute.
 I continue to donate more of my writings to this collection, with gratitude that my work has “a safe home.”

 I have worked for many years in the area of dance and self-healing, with a special emphasis on creating a supportive cultural atmosphere for all people, to give ourselves permission to experience the joy of creative movement.

-Most recently, I have shared my poetry and creative dance in spiritual settings for celebration, prayer and meditation.
-This artistic expression is a form of prayer.
+Most recently, (especially since 2010) I have shared my poetry, stories and creative dance in spiritual settings for celebration, prayer and meditation.

-My poems and writings have been published in Minotaur, exhibition, The Higher Source, Talking Leaves, Perspectives (a journal of conscious living), Northwind Anthology, Shadow on a Tightrope, Fat Oppression and Psychotherapy, online, and in other journals related to the arts and healing.
+Selections of my writings are published in Minotaur, exhibition, The Higher Source, Talking Leaves, Perspectives (a journal of conscious living), Northwind Anthology, Shadow on a Tightrope, Fat Oppression and Psychotherapy, IS, St. Paul’s Episcopal Church Weekly Parish E-Newsletter and in other journals related to the arts, spirituality and healing.

-In 1995, I traveled to India on a spiritual pilgrimage to visit the of Avator Meher Baba Center.
+In 1995, I traveled to India on a spiritual pilgrimage to visit the Avatar Meher Baba Center.
 I went to Meher Baba’s tomb and visited with His close disciples.
 After this journey, I began to exhibit my visual art and to reclaim that creative aspect in my life.

 I have collaborated throughout the years with photographers to document my life.
-Beginning in 1997, (and ongoing), I collaborated with photographer Steven R. Johnson on Rubenesque Landscape, with photography by Steven and poetry by me.
-We have shown this collection in galleries and art centers, including Edge of the Sea Gallery and Centrum/Port Townsend, Washington.
+Beginning in 1997, I collaborated with photographer Steven R. Johnson on Rubenesque Landscape, with photography by Steven and poetry by me.
+We have shown this collection in galleries and art centers, including Metropolis Gallery/Seattle, Edge of the Sea Gallery and Centrum/Port Townsend, Washington.